sonjaehyuk/rawsys-linux/README.md

 ## Updating the syscall list

-Updates are pulled from the `.tbl` files in the Linux source tree.
+Updates are pulled from the Linux source tree (tables or unistd headers).

- 1. Change the Linux version in `syscalls-gen/src/main.rs` to the latest version.
-Only update to the latest stable version (not release candidates).
+- Generate syscalls for a specific version:
+  - `cd syscalls-gen && cargo run -- --version v6.10`
+- Generate multiple versions and/or specific archs:
- 2. Run `cd syscalls-gen && cargo run`.
-This will regenerate the syscall tables in `src/arch/`.
+  - `cd syscalls-gen && cargo run -- --versions v6.8,v6.10 --archs x86_64,aarch64`

+This will add files under `src/arch/<arch>/vX_Y.rs` (e.g., `src/arch/x86_64/v6_10.rs`).
+The default `mod.rs` chooses which version to expose; adjust it manually as needed.